You've prepped for the big interview for days. You've researched the company and its competitors, and sorted your answers to the toughest questions...

 What's behind the question?
-They're looking to tests your level of responsibility.
+They're looking to test your level of responsibility.

-Initiative and responsibility are highly important hiring factors, especially amongst young professionals.
+Initiative and responsibility are highly important hiring factors, especially among young professionals.

-It’s important to know as an employer that you're hiring someone who can handle the pressures and responsibility of a career.
+As an employer, it’s important to know that you're hiring someone who can handle the pressures and responsibility of a career.

 05. What was your last spirited debate?
 What was the outcome?

-What's behing the question?
+What's behind the question?
 It tests your ability to take and process feedback.

-Most, if not all, jobs require you to efficiently work in a team setting.
-Gaining perspective into how you deal with minor disputes and disagreements will allow potential employers to understand your ability to work well with other personality types.
+Most, if not all, jobs require you to work efficiently in a team setting.
+Gaining perspective into how you deal with minor disputes enables potential employers to understand your ability to work with other personality types.

-If they see you get overly defensive and worked up over discussing a past debate, you will likely show the potential employer that you cannot work peacefully and professionally with someone who does not necessarily agree with your way of doing things.
+If you become overly defensive or worked up while discussing a past debate, it will likely indicate to a potential employer that you won't be able to work peacefully and professionally with someone who doesn't necessarily agree with your way of doing things.